BBlaize/blaize-fatimot-portfolio/README.md

 # [Project 4: Profit and Loss Analysis](https://medium.com/@bolanleblaize/profit-and-loss-analysis-43eb6c81b270)
+67 Capital LTD is looking to enhance financial oversight and performance evaluation, this initiative is for a project to focus on analyzing the Profit and Loss (P&L) statements across the six branches, in South-South Nigeria, for four years ranging from 2020 to 2023.
+This analysis will provide valuable insights into the financial activities of the branches and help inform strategic decisions moving forward.
 The goal of this project is to analyze P&L data to understand revenue, expenses, and overall profitability across all branches.
 This analysis will provide a clear picture of each branch's financial health and actionable insights to improve performance.

 ### Project Tasks
 - Identify and address any data entries to ensure all financial figures are formatted correctly in Naira.
 - Categorize transactions into revenues and expenses based on the Account Category.
 Calculate total revenue, total expenses, and net profit for each branch over the years.